Adreyko/Adreyko/README.md

 - 👋 Hi, I’m @Adreyko
 - 👀 I’m interested in meeting with Messi
-- 🌱 I’m currently learning JS AND C#.
+- 🌱 I’m currently learning JS AND TS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...